The University of British Columbia

 Sciences

-In UBC’s Bachelor of Science in Applied Biology, you will explore the real-world application of the life sciences to the management of land, animals and food production.
-Applied Biology at the Faculty of Land and Food Systems is different from other biological sciences programs: you can customize it to learn about what’s most interesting to you.
+In UBC’s Bachelor of Science in Applied Biology, students explore the real-world application of the life sciences to the management of land, animals and food production.
+Applied Biology in the Faculty of Land and Food Systems is different from other biological sciences programs: students can customize it to learn about what’s most interesting to them.
 The program is built around practical learning experiences, critical thinking, and a systems approach that integrates technical knowledge with sustainability and ethics.
-You’ll graduate with the skills and knowledge to take a leadership role in sustainable food production and the responsible use of land, water and animals.
+Students will graduate with the skills and knowledge to take a leadership role in sustainable food production, and the responsible use of natural resources and animals.

 Prepare for a career as a dental hygienist as you study both theory and evidence-based practice.
 Dental hygiene theory and practice draw on biomedical, social and behavioural sciences as well as the body of dental hygiene knowledge.
 Key responsibilities of dental hygienists include health promotion, education, clinical therapy, research, change agent, and administration.